adetokunbo/challengehub.app/_paragraphs/en/privacy/01-privacy-policy.md

 We mainly use Cookies for the following purposes.

 - When you use the service,
-you do not enter a password every time.
+you do not need to enter a password every time.
 - On our Site and services,
 we use Cookies to deliver personalized experiences to our customers.
-- Cookies are used for analytic practices to help us understand our customers’ activities in our services.
+- Cookies are used for analytic practices to help us understand our customers’ activities with our services.

 You may disable the function of Cookies by choosing the browser’s configuration.